The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Under the CGS, businesses need to consider input tax recovery on major capital expenditure and it is necessary to consider the use of the item over a five or ten-year period, not just at the time it is purchased.
 In effect the input tax claimed on the initial purchase is adjusted over a five or ten-year period, which means the capital goods scheme is mainly relevant to businesses making some exempt or non-business supplies.
 If an asset is purchased and used solely for taxable business purposes in the five or ten-year period adjustment period, the business can recover all of the input tax incurred when the asset was first purchased and will not be required to make any future adjustment.
 The five-year period applies to computer, aircraft or boat related expenditure and ten years is relevant for land and building expenditure.

 If a business only makes exempt supplies then it cannot be VAT registered because it makes no taxable supplies.
-Therefore, if a business continues to make only exempt supplies throughout the relevant CGS adjustment period, the CGS will have no practical impact on the business and there will
+Therefore, if a business continues to make only exempt supplies throughout the relevant CGS adjustment period, the CGS will have no practical impact on the business and there will be no requirement to make CGS adjustments.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.